Rachelnk/HR--Analytics/README.md

 - Step 1 : Load data into Power BI Desktop, dataset is an Excel.
 - Step 2: Extract and transform data by combining data from multiple worksheets in the same Excel worksheet using Power Query in Power BI.
-- Step 3: Create metrics using DAX()
+- Step 3: Create metrics using DAX(Data Analysis Expressions).
+    i. % of ‘Work from Home
+    ii. % of sick leave